Groups are a way to manage and assign workspace access and workspace roles for subsets of organization members.

 Click Confirm.

-EnterpriseOrganizations using single-sign on (SSO) can use group mapping to map groups created in their identity provider (IdP) to groups created in AI Hub.
+Single-tenant organizations using SAML- or OIDC-based single-sign on (SSO) can use group mapping to map groups created in their identity provider (IdP) to groups created in AI Hub.
 AI Hub group membership is then managed in your identity provider.
-Group mapping is supported with security assertion markup language (SAML)-based SSO.

 Group mappings can be added when creating a group or can be added to existing groups.